 It’s a big way he feels affirmed and accepted by you.

 The entire pornography and illicit sex industry is built on the exploitation of this powerful reality for men.
-Porn and illicit sex is never rejecting, always affirming, and always want’s you sexually.
-While this is a fantasy and no real woman could ever live up to this, it illustrates what they know about a man’s heart.
-Every man want’s to be found sexually desirable by his wife and to feel accepted/affirmed sexually by her.
+Porn and illicit sex is never rejecting, always affirming, and always wants you sexually.
+While this is a fantasy and no real woman could ever live up to this, it illustrates what the industry knows about a man’s heart.
+Every man wants to be found sexually desirable by his wife and to feel accepted/affirmed sexually by her.

 Men and women are different by design.